validatedpatterns/docs/requirements/implementation.md

 1. Patterns CAN include additional configuration and/or demo elements located in one or more additional private git repos.
 1. Patterns CAN include automation that deploys a known set of clusters and/or machines in a specific topology
 1. Patterns CAN limit functionality/testing claims to specific platforms, topologies, and cluster/node sizes
-1. Patterns CAN consume operators from established partners (eg. Hashicorp Vault, and Seldon)
+1. Patterns CAN consume operators from established partners (e.g. Hashicorp Vault, and Seldon)
 1. Patterns CAN include managed clusters
 1. Patterns CAN include details or automation for provisioning managed clusters, or rely on the admin to pre-provision them out-of-band.
 1. Patterns CAN also choose to model multi-cluster solutions as an uncoordinated collection of “initial hub clusters”